 This song wasn’t originally written by Elvis.
 It was actually first recorded and released in 1972 as a traditional ballad.
 However, it was really the Elvis Presley rendition released as a single in that same year that brought mass attention to the song.
 The King’s version was written and recorded just a few weeks after separating from his wife, Priscilla.

 You don’t have to get fancy with the strumming pattern here, just play whatever you feel is appropriate for the feel and pace of the song.
 The chords you’ll be playing are G, D/F sharp (remember you play that F sharp with your thumb on the low E string), Em7, C, and Am.

 Click Here for tab for Hallelujah by Leonard Cohen

-The first thing to note about this song is that it opens with some arpeggiated chords, that is to say, played one note at a time.
+The first thing to note about this song is that it opens with some arpeggiated chords.
+That is to say, played one note at a time.
 But it’s at such a slow pace it should pose no technical challenge regardless of your skill level.
-Then after that, we’ll be playing some larger 4 string chords.
+After that, we’ll be playing some larger 4-string chords.

-When we think of love songs we don’t often think of R&B, but this single from Alicia Keys demonstrates perfectly just how well it works.
-This was her first single from her first ever album and right from the gate Alicia hit massive global success and shot straight to the number 1 position on the US Billboard Hot 100.
+When we think of love songs, we don’t often think of R&B, but this single from Alicia Keys perfectly demonstrates just how well it can work.
+This was her first single from her first-ever album.
+Right from the gate, Alicia enjoyed massive global success and shot straight to the number 1 position on the US Billboard Hot 100.
 The song even won THREE (yes, three) Grammy Awards in 2002.

-As a primarily piano and vocal driven song, we need to take those chords and translate them to the guitar.
-In order to do this and maintain the original key of the song we also need to use a capo on the second fret so we can just use the ‘open’ chord positions.
-But if you don’t have a capo available the video lesson also details a ‘capo-less’ version.
+As a primarily piano- and vocal-driven song, we need to take those chords and translate them to the guitar.
+In order to do this and maintain the original key of the song, we also need to use a capo on the second fret, allowing us to use the ‘open’ chord positions.
+But if you don’t have a capo available, the video lesson details a ‘capo-less’ version.

 Perfect by Ed Sheeran